XinyuFeng/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 It's in my 7th cell.
-Initially, I search it use the 1.5 scale and ystart = 400, and ystop = 656 as setted in lesson. and ge this result.
+Initially, I search it use the 1.5 scale and ystart = 400, and ystop = 656 as setted in lesson. and get this result.
 ![alt text][image3]

 Then I changed the parameter, and based on my observation, the searching window can be small if the vehicle is far from the camera, and be very large when close to camera.
 So I take different parameters and find those can be perform well.